Tor missile system: Description

 A 9K332 TLAR with tracking radar covered.

-The closest foreign equivalent to the Tor, in function and operation, are systems like the British Rapier missile and French Crotale missile systems, which some consider to have somewhat less performance than Tor (the other two systems being based on older equipment).
-All three systems are mobile and self-propelled, Tor using the 9A330 combat vehicle, which carries a crew of four (one driver, three operators), and acts as an autonomous Transporter, Launcher, And Radar unit, or TLAR (similar to but not a TELAR, as it does not erect the missile to a launch position).
+The closest foreign equivalents to the Tor, in function and operation, are systems like the British Rapier missile and French Crotale missile systems, which some consider to have somewhat less performance than Tor (the other two systems being based on older equipment).
+All three systems are mobile and self-propelled, Tor using the 9A330 combat vehicle which carries a crew of four (one driver, three operators), and acts as an autonomous Transporter, Launcher, And Radar unit, or TLAR (similar to but distinct from a TELAR, as the Tor missile is vertically-launched and need not first be erected to a launch attitude before firing).
 The 9A330 is based on the GM-355 chassis manufactured by MMZ, the Tor-M1 using the improved GM-5955.
 It is equipped with NBC (nuclear, biological and chemical) protection.
-Like Rapier and Crotale, in addition to the tracked vehicle, there are also static and towed versions of the Tor, as well as a wheeled one.
-Mobility time is 3 minutes and it can be transported by any transport means (including aerial).
-The reaction time of the original Tor is 7–8 (standard) / 7–10 (if it is in motion) seconds.
+Like Rapier and Crotale, in addition to tracked platforms, there are also static, towed, and wheeled versions of the Tor system.
+Mobility time is 3 minutes, and it can be transported by any transport means (including aerial).
+The reaction time of the original Tor is 7–8 seconds while stationary, or 7–10 seconds if in motion, as the vehicle must halt before engaging.